 The NFPCA also provides certain governance rules that cannot be overridden, which are helpful too.
 For example, if an organization’s bylaws provide that members have the power to elect directors, then only members may remove directors.
 Such constraint can become quite important in the event of an internal nonprofit board dispute.
 The differences between the two Acts are apparent: the NFCPA covers a good deal more ground than the RCA and uniformly benefits a church’s good through predictable, clear, and occasionally overriding default governance rules.
 Where such rules are not available through a denominational or hierarchical religious structure, the NFPCA can be of great value to an incorporated church.

 Third, NFPCA provides superior indemnification for church leaders.
-The RAC also provides only minimal liability protection.
+The RCA also provides only minimal liability protection.
 The NFPCA on the other hand, provides extensive rules for the indemnification of a church’s or other nonprofit’s directors and officers.
 Such liability protections are critical for incentivizing volunteers to take on the sometimes risky roles of church leadership.

 Fourth, the NFPCA makes public the current corporate status of a church incorporated under its requirements.
-Specifically, the NPFCA requires initial and subsequent annual filings with the Illinois Secretary of State, with its corporate status publicly available anytime through this government agency.
+Specifically, the NFPCA requires initial and subsequent annual filings with the Illinois Secretary of State, with its corporate status publicly available anytime through this government agency.
 Such public accessibility to records can facilitate important church transactions, such as bequests or property ownership transitions.
 In contrast, the RCA requires only a one-time “affidavit of incorporation” filing with a county recorder’s office, and no annual reports.
 If a church does not keep the affidavit of incorporation readily available, it can be quite difficult to locate this seminal corporate document (along with any amendments thereto) within the county recorder’s domain –much harder if the year of incorporation is unknown, and nearly impossible if the county of incorporation is unknown.

 Fifth, note too that substantially more legal precedent addresses issues arising under the NFPCA, since so many more nonprofits are organized thereunder than the RCA.
 While litigation may be a remote possibility, it will be far better handled under the NFPCA’s robust governance rules and accompanying case law than the flimsy RCA.